In this section

 Be clear about your needs and how much you can afford.
 You should compare different providers before making a decision.

-These websites have information about your consumer rights, factsheets and guides, and other helpful information:
+Find out about about your consumer rights, read factsheets and guides, and view other helpful information:

 Contact your telecommunications service provider if you have a complaint about the repairs and reliability of your landline or internet service.
 You should give them an opportunity to resolve the complaint before taking it to the TIO.